Tony (Skins series 1)

-"Tony" is the first episode of British drama series, Skins.
+"Tony" is the first episode of British drama television series Skins.
 It was written by Bryan Elsley and directed by Paul Gay.
 It is told from the point of view of main character Tony Stonem.
 It aired on E4 on 25 January 2007.

 Plot

 The episode begins with Tony waking up in his room on an average morning.
 He distracts his angry, overly vocal father in order for his younger sister Effy to get inside unnoticed.
-He also stares at Miriam, a naked woman changing in front of her bedroom window across the street.
 Tony continues to irritate his father by locking him out of the bathroom and exiting through the window, leaving the door locked.
-Tony's father swears a great deal, seemingly constantly much to their mother Anthea's annoyance.

 Tony then leaves for college and on the way rings his friends and tries to organise a night out so they can help his best friend Sid lose his virginity.
 Tony and Sid meet for breakfast in a café where Tony tells Sid that they will get a girl "spliffed up" so she will have sex with Sid.
-Sid assumes he will get to have sex with Tony's girlfriend - the beautiful Michelle - and it is revealed that Sid is very attracted to her.
-Michelle and Tony tell Sid he is being set up with Cassie, who was recently in a psychiatric hospital and is good in bed provided she is not hungry, according to "everyone".
+Michelle and Tony tell Sid he is being set up with Cassie, who was recently in a psychiatric hospital.
 Tony asks Sid to pick up some drugs off his dealer, Mad Twatter.

 Tony auditions for the city chamber choir and succeeds in getting a part.
 He then flirts with a private school girl Abigail Stock and agrees to attend her house party with his friends.
 Most of his friends, however, have other plans.
 Tony's openly gay friend Maxxie is taking Chris and Anwar on a big, gay night out.
-Tony, now aware via Chris that Bristol (the show's setting) is awash with cannabis, tries to call Sid to tell him not to buy the drugs, but Sid has his mobile phone switched off.
-Sid asks Mad about buying drugs on credit terms, but is bullied into purchasing three ounces instead of the intended ounce by the deranged, moustached drug dealer.
-He warns Sid that if he has not paid him the three hundred pounds within the time given, he will take Sid's testicles as "collateral".
+Tony, now aware via Chris that Bristol has cannabis, tries to call Sid to tell him not to buy the drugs, but Sid has his mobile phone switched off.
+Mad bullies Sid into purchasing three ounces instead of the intended ounce.
+He then violently threatens Sid afterwards that he needs to pay the weed back with its profits.